barumau/pandunia/english/mini_pandunia.md

 – eight PM
 **hor du des e des lima**
 – quarter past eight PM

 # Modifiers

 A modifier is a word that adds a particular quality or description, such as good, bad, big, and fast, to another word.
-In Pandunia, there is only one class of modifiers.
+In Mini Pandunia, there is only one class of modifiers.
-The same word can modify nouns and verbs, whereas in English only _adjectives_ can modify nouns and only _adverbs_ can modify verbs.
+The same word can modify both nouns and verbs, whereas in English only _adjectives_ can modify nouns and only _adverbs_ can modify verbs.
 For example, the word